-beetles (Coccinellidae) 17%.
-The Analysis of Variance indicated there was only an interactive effect between season and field margin vegetation, with no significant interactions between all other parameters (Table 3).
-Generally, in plots with field margin vegetation, more natural enemies were collected as compared to plots with no field margin vegetation (Figure 3) The presence of field margin vegetation was particularly beneficial to parasitic wasps and tachinid flies where their numbers were nearly doubled in comparison to plots with no field margins (Figure 3).
-Ladybird beetle numbers were generally less affected by the presence or absence of field margin vegetation (Table 3).
-The botanical insecticide treatments reduced the number of natural enemies in comparison to the untreated controls; however, the reductions with the botanical insecticides were overall less detrimental compared with the synthetic pesticide Duduthrin (Figure 3).
-Correlation analysis revealed that there was a positive significant (r=0.638) association between aphid abundance and natural enemy population.
+252 Arthropods captured in the pan traps were first grouped into the general category of aphid natural enemies comprising mainly predators and parasitoids.
+From the initial sorting, a total of 253 6,808 insect natural enemies were collected during the two cropping seasons.
+The major groups 254 identified were parasitic wasps (Braconidae and Ichneumonidae) 40%, tachinid flies (Tachinidae) 255 43% and ladybird beetles (Coccinellidae) 17%.
+The Analysis of Variance indicated there was only 256 257 an interactive effect between season and field margin vegetation, with no significant interactions between all other parameters (Table 3).
+Generally, in plots with field margin vegetation, more 258 259 natural enemies were collected as compared to plots with no field margin vegetation (Fig. 3) The presence of field margin vegetation was particularly beneficial to parasitic wasps and tachinid flies 260 261 where their numbers were nearly doubled in comparison to plots with no field margins (Fig. 3).
+Ladybird beetle numbers were generally less affected by the presence or absence of field margin 262 263 vegetation (Table 3).
+The botanical insecticides treatments reduced the number of natural enemies in comparison to the untreated controls; however, the reductions with the botanical insecticides 264 265 were overall less detrimental compared with the synthetic pesticide Duduthrin (Fig. 3).
+Correlation analysis revealed that there was a positive significant $(r=0.638^{})$ association between aphid 266 abundance and natural enemy population.
+267

-3.3 | Lablab harvest yield
+269 3.3 Lablab harvest yield

-The presence of field margin vegetation enhanced the yield for each crop protection method employed (Figure 4).
+The presence of field margin vegetation enhanced the yield for each crop protection method 270 employed (Fig. 4).
 The lowest yield was observed in the untreated control.
-The highest yields were achieved when treating the crop with the botanical insecticide Pyeneem and the synthetic Duduthrin in the presence of field margin vegetation.
-The next best treatment was Pyerin with field margin present, thereafter, followed by the treatments without field margins and Nimbecidine.
-Nimbecidine and the untreated control were observed to have relatively high variability in yields compared with the other treatments.
-An Analysis of Variance on all the yield parameters collected at the time of harvest (plant height, undamaged pods, damaged pods, seeds per pod, 100 seed weight, grain yield, crop plant biomass) showed consistent effects of the treatments on crop production (Appendix S2).
+The highest yields 271 were achieved when treating the crop with the botanical insecticide Pyeneem and the synthetic 272 Duduthrin in the presence of field margin vegetation.
+The next best treatment was Pyerin with field 273 margin present, thereafter, followed by the treatments without field margins as well as 274 Nimbecidine.
+Nimbecidine and the untreated control were observed to have relatively high 275 variability in yields compared to the other treatments.
+An Analysis of Variance on all the yield 276 parameters collected at the time of harvest (plant height, undamaged pods, damaged pods, seeds 277 per pod, 100 seed weight, grain yield, crop plant biomass) showed consistent effects of the treatments on crop production (Online Resource 2).